If you're planning on buying a condo, here are some great ...

 ... which is different from a rental apartment policy.
 The former covers everything mechanically attached to the unit, including fixtures such as flooring, cabinetry and plumbing fixtures, whereas a rental policy covers only chattels such as furniture, appliances and personal effects.
 A policy on a freehold home usually includes everything - building and all contents.

 Occasionally, when the condo fee is quite low, you may also be responsible for grounds and driveway maintenance.
 Before buying a condo, inquire prior to submitting an offer regarding what's included in the fee.

 Freehold refers to the ownership of real property which is the land and all immovable structures (buildings, trees, fences, etc) attached to it.
 (While we're on the subject - it's a leasehold if the property reverts back to the owner of the land after the lease period has expired.)

 As a condo owner, you're still subject to easements, rights-of-way or restrictive covenants that may be registered on title.

-Besides using a slightly different contract form to buy a condo, you have different ...
+Besides using a slightly different contract form to buy a condo, there are different ...

-...to deal with.
-Your condo agent will explain that the condo fee is usually calculated in the mortgage approval process.
+..to deal with.
+Your condo agent will explain that the condo fee is usually calculated into the mortgage approval process.
 Typically, a lender will include at least half of it, as well as the monthly estimated property taxes, when calculating your gross and total debt service ratio on which, in part, a lender decides on a loan application.
-These service ratios represent the percentage of your gross combined annual income which must be spent to carry the mortgage loan and property taxes - and if applicable, a certain percentage of the condo fee.
+These service ratios represent the percentage of your gross combined annual income which are needed to carry the mortgage loan and property taxes - and if applicable - a certain percentage of the condo fee.
+In your ...

-... include a condition on your lawyer receiving and approving what was once called an Estoppel Certificate, but is now referred to as a Status Certificate.
+... include a condition clause that will permit your lawyer to receive and approve what was once called an Estoppel Certificate, but is now referred to as a Status Certificate.

 This certificate, along with a package containing several other documents pertaining to the corporation, is a report prepared by the property management company on the financial and legal health of the corporation.